markusbonse/applefy/README.md

 Note, this option is conflicting with the option `pynpoint`.
 5. `pynpoint`: Installs applefy with PynPoint using the [PynPoint](https://pynpoint.readthedocs.io/en/latest/installation.html) version available on GitHub.
 Note, this option is conflicting with the option `vip`.
+This option is only available if you install `applefy` from GitHub.

 ## Demonstration dataset
 The tutorials in the